ovrclk/akash-ecosystem/README.md

 (curl -sSL "https://github.com/buildpacks/pack/releases/download/v0.27.0/pack-v0.27.0-linux.tgz" | sudo tar -C /usr/local/bin/ --no-same-owner -xzv pack)
 ```

-### Setup Environment
+### Build Container Image using Buildpacks

+We will use `ghcr.io/OWNER/IMAGE`

 1. The `OWNER` environment variable should be your GitHub user name.
+In my case `gosuri`
 1. `IMAGE` is the name of the container image for the build.
-1. `VERSION` is the short Git version hash.
+In ourcase we're deploying `akash-ecosystem`

 ```sh
 export OWNER=${USER}
 export IMAGE=akash-ecosystem
 ```

-### Build Container Image using Buildpacks

 Use `make pack` to build the image or manually Build the image using Buildpacks with the Heroku build pack: